aleshaleksey/fansys23/08-spell-list.md

 |Limitation|No effect on entities other than elementals[air]|-2
 |Save|WIS|

 **Description**: If used on an elemental[air], or enchanted wind it must make a WIS save, else it is charmed for one round.
-Natural, air and wind can be manipulated as follows:
+Natural air and wind can be manipulated as follows:

 + Create or erase severe wind effect within a 5ft radius of the square.
 This disperses airborne effects (eg mist, poison, dust, etc).
 + Blow out or kindle a small fire (size "small" or smaller).